 Good ankle mobility contributes to better balance, fewer falls, and better performance during activities like squats and deadlifts.

 Equipment needed: none

-Movement: ankle dorsiflexion, plantarflexion
+Movement: ankle dorsiflexion, plantar flexion

-- Stand up tall facing a wall.
+- Stand tall next to a wall.

 - Slowly rock forward onto your toes, coming into a tip-toe position.